jakobzhao/geog458/project/readme.md

 There is no deliverable in these two weeks, but you are required to concentrate on developing your final project.
 In the meantime, **each group will need to meet your TA at least once during the lab session in Week 9.
 So, please participate in the lab sessions!** Also, in Week 9 to 10, the instructor will be available for virtual meetings during the normal lecture sessions and office hour sessions.
 You can make an appoint with the instructor via this [link](https://calendar.google.com/calendar/u/0/selfsched?sstoken=UUZvU2gxXzVlZnZpfGRlZmF1bHR8NzM4ODA5MzUyNjAxZDU2Y2ViNTZiMzk2ZmM0N2VmNzI).
 If the time does not work for you, please reach out to schedule a commonly available time slot.

-#### Finals Week: Project presentation and submission
+##### Submission

+To submit your final project, you will need to share the url link of your final project's GitHub repository to a dedicated final project submission tab on Canvas by `March 6th 11:59pm`

-## Presentation
+##### Presentation

 Academics often attend conferences where they share their discoveries and browse the work of others to gain new ideas and offer feedback.
-We will hold a final presentation meeting on **June 8th, 4:30 to 6:20 PM**, each group is expected to present the final project in 5 minutes, and plus another 2 minute for a Q&A session.
+We will hold a final presentation meeting on in SMI 401 **Mar 10th, 1:30 PM to 3:20 PM**, each group is expected to present the final project in 8 minutes, and plus another 2 minute for a Q&A session.

-## Submission

-To submit your final project, you will need to share the url link of your final project's GitHub repository to a dedicated final project submission tab on Canvas by June 8th, 11:59pm

 >  **Note:** The requirements to the project may be slightly changed according the progress of this course.
 The final requirements are subject to the instructor's notification.